The Selection Event

 Second General Mental Ability test

-Following the interview days, we will ask all candidates who are offered a place on the programme to return to the university to complete the screening tests under supervised conditions.
+Following the interview days, we ask that candidates who accept a place on the programme return to the university to complete the screening tests under supervised conditions.
 All offers are conditional on achieving satisfactory scores in the supervised tests.